RomekVinkeGit/reportGPT/README.md

      ```bash
      jupyter notebook
      ```
-   - When creating a new notebook, select "Python 3.11 (venv-py311)" from the kernel dropdown
+   - When creating a new notebook, select "Reshaped case venv" from the kernel dropdown
-   - Or in an existing notebook, go to "Kernel" → "Change kernel" and select "Python 3.11 (venv-py311)"
+   - Or in an existing notebook, go to "Kernel" → "Change kernel" and select "Reshaped case venv"

 ## Project Structure